ellysh/bash-programming-from-scratch/manuscript/answers.md

 ##### Exercise 2-6.
 Operations with files and directories

-First, you should create directories for saving photos by each year and month.
-The following commands do this task:
+First, you should create directories for saving photos.
+Each directory should match a specific month of the year.
+The following commands create them:
 {line-numbers: true, format: Bash}
 ```
 mkdir -p ~/photo/2019/11